Bringing together those interested in preserving the agricultural, business and local heritage of the Armada Area.

 About the Armada Area Historical Society

-The Armada Area Historical Society holds its regular Membership Meetings the second Thursday of every month at 7:00pm in We The People located at 23010 East Main Street.
+The Armada Area Historical Society holds its regular Membership Meetings the second Thursday of every month at 7:00pm inside of The Grange Hall located on the Armada Fair Grounds.

 Click on the News link above regarding upcoming speakers and topics.